-Nominations for these awards must be from someone who certifies that he or she attended the talk.
-As the award is for presentation as well as the written paper, self-nomination (including by co-authors) is inappropriate.
-The nomination form is available on the AACC web site.
-This fact, as well as the requirement that nomination be by someone who attended the talk, is announced at the ACC in general and by the session chairs--who can and should be nominators as appropriate.
+Self-nomination (including by co-authors) is inappropriate.
+The nomination form is available here.
+This fact is announced at the ACC in general and by the session chairs--who can and should be nominators as appropriate.

 (Click a recipient to expand more information)